María Isa Pérez-Vega

 María Isa Pérez-Vega (born May 1, 1987) is an American politician and musician serving in the Minnesota House of Representatives since 2023.
-A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Pérez-Vega represents District 65B in the Twin Cities metropolitan area, which includes the cities of Saint Paul and West St. Paul and parts of Dakota and Ramsey Counties.
+A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Pérez-Vega represents District 65B in the Twin Cities metropolitan area, which includes part of Saint Paul, West St. Paul, and parts of Dakota and Ramsey Counties.

 Early life, education and career

 Pérez-Vega was born in on the West Side of Saint Paul, Minnesota, to parents of Puerto Rican heritage.
 Governor Rudy Perpich appointed her mother as the first Latina to direct the office of equal opportunity.
 Pérez-Vega graduated from Columbia College Chicago with a degree in cultural studies.

 In 2018, Pérez-Vega traveled to Puerto Rico to help with the recovery effort in the aftermath of Hurricane Maria, helping raise more than $270,000 for a fund with the St. Paul Foundation.
 She also helped raise awareness and funds in the aftermath of massive earthquakes in 2020 and Hurricane Fiona in 2022.

 In 2020, Pérez-Vega supported Bernie Sanders in the 2020 Democratic Party presidential primaries.
 She was active in the DFL Latino Caucus, which relaunched under the banner "Movimiento".

 Pérez-Vega was friends with George Floyd, who was murdered by Minneapolis police officer Derek Chauvin in May 2020, and after his death she said Floyd was a "gentle, precious, funny giant".